AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 }
 ```

-It can be seen that the result content is consistent with the above text, thus achieving the function of obtaining the 1080p video.
+It can be seen that the result content is consistent with the above text, thus achieving the function of obtaining a 1080p video.

 ## Specify Video Size Generation

 If you want to specify the generation of a custom-sized Veo video, you can set the parameter `aspect_ratio` to the desired size.
-Next, we must fill in the prompt words needed for the next step to customize the generated video, which can specify the following content:
+Next, we must fill in the prompt words needed for the next step to customize the generated video, specifying the following content:

 - `model`: The model for generating the video, mainly `veo2`, `veo2-fast`, `veo3`, and `veo3-fast`.
 - `aspect_ratio`: The size of the video, currently supporting: `16:9`, `16:9`, `3:4`, `4:3`, `1:1`, with the default being `16:9`.